gee-46/my-portfolio/README.md

 ## ⭐ Show Your Support

-If you found this project interesting, please consider:
+If you found this project interesting:

 - ⭐ **Star** the repository
 - 🍴 **Fork** it for your own use